ThorstenDoherr/searchengine/SE/searchengine.md

 The meta data has to be named "meta.txt" to be recognized by the script.
 It will first import the "meta.txt" file and calculate some additional parameters which could not be calculated by the <b>exportmeta</b> command.
 These are the standard deviations of the fields with the prefix "csf" and "cfs" containing string distances between search term (searched) and candidate (found) of the search fields.
 The standard deviations are clustered by the search record field "searched" and imputed with zero where only one candidate exists for a specific "searched" ID.
 The imported file will be saved under "meta.dta" (STATA) respectively "meta.feather" (Python).
 The meta data and the training sample are merged into the training data keeping only the overlap of the sample.
 In the "equal" variable, the nines (9) are finally transformed into a zeroes (0) as, beyond this point, misinterpretation is of no concern.
 By default 10% of the training data is retained by marking it as "ground truth", reserved to test the performance of out-of-sample prediction.
 The file "training.dta" respectively "training.csv" will contain the final training data.

 The script iterates through several neural network hidden layer setups.
 The setups range from a simple perceptron without hidden neurons, to single layered networks with 25 to 100 hidden neurons up to dual layered networks with 100 hidden neurons per layer.
 For every setup, a confusion matrix with recall, precision and accuracy rate is calculated against the "ground truth" to determine the out-of-sample performance.
 The best network, according to this accuracy, is saved into a so called brain file with the name "seml.brn" (STATA) respectively "seml.brain" (Python).
 This procedure should prevent overfitting and also under-specification.
 All parameters in the setting section of the script relate to the training of the neural network.
 Mostly, you will only change the default value for the "equal" assignment.
 You can also change the list of neural network hidden layer layouts, i.e. to skip the lighter layouts or the other way round.
-True and false positives can be virtually balanced in case of a heavily skewed distribution to accentuate the underrepresented value.
+True and false positives can be virtually balanced in case of a heavily skewed distribution to accentuate the underrepresented category.
 For a full description of the settings consult the respective script sections **seml\.py** or **seml\.do**.

 Finally, the script will apply the neural network stored in the brain file on the transformed meta data in "meta.dta" respectively "meta.feather".
 The probability of a true positive is stored in the "brain" variable.
 According to the convention, the "equal" variable will be 1 if "brain" is greater than 0.5 and 9 otherwise.
 If applicable, the original assignment of the sample is attached in the "sample" variable.
 In STATA, the results are saved in the files "seml.dta" and its tab-delimited equivalent "seml.txt" containing the searched (search table record number), found (base table record number) and the mentioned fields equal, brain and sample.
 The Python script only generates the comma-separated "seml.csv" file.
 Keep in mind that the record numbers do not include header lines (1 is always the first data line).

 The training will be skipped if there is no training file or samples but only the neural network file ("seml.brn" or "seml.brain") and the meta data.
 This allows to directly commence with the prediction based on an already trained neural network.
 The meta data has to be compatible with the original training data and the whole search context should be similar.
 This shortcut is only advisable for gradual updates.

-#### seml\.py
+### seml\.py
 <code>python seml.py</code>
 Trains a neural network based on meta information and scrutinized training samples to identify false positives in SearchEngine results.
 Several network profiles will be trained and the best in regard of the retained sub-sample